christianrickert/vim-firefly/README.md

 ![Artist's impression (ChatGPT, let's be real) of fireflies gathering at a forest clearing.](templates/firefly.png)

-My personal (dark) Vim color scheme.
-Created with [vim-colortemplate](https://github.com/lifepillar/vim-colortemplate)!
+My personal dark Vim color scheme.

+I got tired of looking at pea green strings with [gruvbox](https://github.com/morhetz/gruvbox) and created my own color scheme that is easy on the eyes: Firefly exhibits a muted color palette that reduces eye strain and helps my brain to process source code late into the night, hence the name.

 <table>
   <tr>